 After making your choice, you can jump to the corresponding section.
-However, we suggest you to read Directory Structure before, so that you know where the content is placed and which temporal files are expected to be created.
+However, we suggest you to read Directory Structure first, so that you know where the content will be placed and which files are expected to be created.

 Since GHDL is written in Ada, independently of the code generator you use,